marianonamoroso/kubernetes/cka/README.md

       k --kubeconfig devops-mamoroso.conf get pod
       ```
       <b>Errors</b>
-      - Error from server (Forbidden): pods is forbidden: User "devops-mamoroso" cannot list resource "pods" in API group "" in the namespace "default"
+      - <i>Error from server (Forbidden): pods is forbidden: User "devops-mamoroso" cannot list resource "pods" in API group "" in the namespace "default"</i>
-        - The output is correct, we do not have a clusterrole and clusterrolebinding created so you have to keep moving forward to the next step (roles).
+        - The output is correct, we did not have a clusterrole and clusterrolebinding so you have to keep moving forward to the next step (roles).
-      - Error in configuration: context was not found for specified context: <output>
+      - <i>Error in configuration: context was not found for specified context: <output></i>
         - You have to check your kubeconfig file (contexts, name, users, and so on).
-      - Error You must be logged in to the server (Unauthorized)
+      - <i>Error You must be logged in to the server (Unauthorized)</i>
-        - You do not have the user created or (please, check if your user was created, if not, you have to check the csr).
+        - You did not create the user (please, check if your user was created, if not, you have to check the csr).

       </details>